xpack-dev-tools/openocd-xpack/README-RELEASE.md

 - <https://www.npmjs.com/package/@xpack-dev-tools/openocd?activeTab=versions>

-## Test if the npm binaries can be installed with xpm
+## Test if the binaries can be installed with xpm

 Run the xPack action `trigger-workflow-test-xpm`, this will install the package via `xpm install` on all supported platforms.